ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13001/datasheet.md

 - One relay isolated output
 - One opto-couple isolated input
 - The input supports wet contact(default mode) or dry contact
-- The isolation between internal and external is up to 2500 VDC
+- The isolation between internal and external is up to 2500&nbsp;VDC
-- The output of relay supports 30 VDC/2 A rating
+- The output of relay supports 30&nbsp;VDC/2&nbsp;A rating
-- The input of opto-couple supports 12-24 V
+- The input of opto-couple supports 12-24&nbsp;V
-- Module size: 25 X 35 mm
+- Module size: 25 X 35&nbsp;mm
 - Chipset: HONGFA HF46F

 ## Specifications